Tourism in Perth: Fremantle

-The Round House, at Arthur Head, Fremantle, is the oldest building still standing in Western Australia.
-It built in 1830, and used as a prison for colonial and indigenous prisoners until 1886.
+The Round House, located at Arthur Head, Fremantle, is the oldest building still standing in Western Australia.
+It was built in 1830, and used as a prison for Colonial and Indigenous prisoners until 1886.

 Fremantle Prison is a former Australian prison located in The Terrace, Fremantle.
-The prison was built by convict labour in the 1850s, and transferred to the colonial government in 1886 for use as a gaol for locally sentenced prisoners.
+The prison was built by convict labour in the 1850s, and transferred to the Colonial government in 1886 for use as a gaol for locally sentenced prisoners.
 It remained in operation as a prison until 1991.
 The historic site was retained, and is now a public museum, with daytime and night-time tours, as well as tours of the flooded tunnels and aqueducts under the prison.

-Fremantle Town Hall is situated on the corner of High, William and Adelaide Streets, in Fremantle.
+Fremantle Town Hall is situated on the corner of High, William, and Adelaide Streets in Fremantle.
 It opened on 22 June 1887, coinciding with the celebration of Queen Victoria's Golden Jubilee.

 The original Fremantle railway station, constructed in 1881 next to Cliff Street, Fremantle, was an important hub for gold miners arriving in Western Australia.
 In 1907 the station was moved to its present location on Elder Place to better service the newly constructed Fremantle Port.
 It was built in Federation Free Classical style, featuring a rare example of a large train hall roof.

 Fremantle Fishing Boat Harbour is a commercial marina in Fremantle, Western Australia, that was constructed in 1919.
-It is the centre of a well established tourism precinct, including many restaurants, some of Australia's largest fish and chip shops, and a brewery immediately adjacent.
+It is the centre of a well-established tourism precinct, including many restaurants, some of Australia's largest fish and chip shops, and a brewery immediately adjacent.

 The Fremantle War Memorial is located on Monument Hill in Fremantle, and was established by the Fremantle Town Council in 1928 to commemorate the losses of the First World War.
 Further memorials have subsequently been added for those killed in other conflicts, and commemorative services are held yearly on Anzac Day (25 April) and Remembrance Day (11 November).

 Metropolitan Perth

-The Old Mill, also known as Shenton’s Mill, is a restored tower mill located on Mill Point in South Perth.
-It has been restored to its original 1830s condition, to serves as a historical attraction.
+The Old Mill, also known as Shenton's Mill, is a restored tower mill located on Mill Point in South Perth.
+It has been restored to its original 1830s condition, to serve as a historical attraction.